3.13: Respectful Environment and Mistreatment Policy

 A. The committee meets monthly, and on an ad hoc basis if it is deemed necessary by the Chair.

-B. The committee is chaired by the Associate Dean for Medical Student Life Advising, who is hereafter referred to as the Chair.
+B. The committee is chaired by the Associate Dean for Wellness and Student Life Advising, who is hereafter referred to as the Chair.

 C. The composition of the committee includes the following as members:

-D. The REMC will keep such confidential records of its proceedings as are appropriate to support its purposes of education and concern resolution.
+D. The REMC will keep such confidential records of its proceedings as are appropriate to support its purposes of education and resolution of concerns.

 IV.
 Procedures

 The following procedures for handling incidents of potential violations of the Standards of Conduct for the Teacher-Learner Relationship place a strong emphasis on resolving complaints informally.
 The procedures include advising and mediation.
 It is important to note that the procedures do not preempt other formal or informal channels available within the University.
-It is recommended that students should -- as a first step-- contact the Chair of the Respectful Environment and Mistreatment Committee to review the various options that are available (on a confidential basis as that status is granted to the Associate Dean for Medical Student Life Advising).
+It is recommended that students should, as a first step, consult with the Chair of the Respectful Environment and Mistreatment Committee to review the various options that are available (on a confidential basis as that status is granted to the Associate Dean for Wellness and Student Life Advising).
 The Chair is empowered to explore with the student a plan of action that may include some or all of the steps described below.
-Alternatively, there are three anonymous avenues to report a concern: 1)Medhub; 2)SAFE report, and 3) on an end of Course or end of Clerkship evaluation.

-A. Informal: Concern about potential violations may be handled by communication with various individuals, including but not limited to the following:
+A. Primary Concerns about potential violations may be handled by communication with various individuals, including but not limited to the following:

-1. Direct discussions (by the student or others) with the alleged offender.
+- Direct discussions (by the student or others) with the source of concerning behavior/communication.

-3. The Chair may present the concern to all or a portion of the committee, and to such third parties that the Chair deems appropriate for seeking an informal resolution.
+- The Chair may present the concern to all or a portion of the REMC committee, and to such third parties that the Chair deems appropriate for seeking an informal resolution.

-B. Formal: If no resolution is reached and the student wishes to proceed with a more formal grievance or complaint process, the Chair may refer the student to other existing processes or may (in an appropriate case) accept from the student a written grievance or complaint to use the procedure described below.
+B. Secondary: If no resolution is reached and the student wishes to proceed with a more formal grievance or complaint process, the Chair may refer the student to the Stanford University Student Grievances as outlined in the Stanford Bulletin.

 V. General Provisions